MicrosoftDocs/sql-docs/azure-sql/database/automated-backups-overview.md

 Database backups are an essential part of any business continuity and disaster recovery strategy, because they protect your data from corruption or deletion.
 These backups enable database restore to a point in time within the configured retention period.
 If your data protection rules require that your backups are available for an extended time (up to 10 years), you can configure [long-term retention](long-term-retention-overview.md) for both single and pooled databases.

 Single and pooled databases in Azure SQL Database use SQL Server engine technology to back up and restore data.
-Hyperscale databases aim to address major painpoints with existing technology, and therefore have a unique architecture using [storage snapshots](hyperscale-architecture.md#azure-storage) for backup and restore.
+Hyperscale databases use backup and restore based on [storage snapshots](hyperscale-architecture.md#azure-storage), which addresses certain limitations of traditional technology.
 To learn more, see [Hyperscale backups](hyperscale-automated-backups-overview.md).
+This article focuses on backup and restore for service tiers other than Hyperscale.

 ## Backup frequency